manishbp2287/propensity_VO/README.md

 query_V0.py - SQL to fetch data for swipe, speaker and loan

 Step 2 - Run the below file
-data_extract_V0.ipynb - running the above file and extracting the base data for each product
+data_extract_V0.ipynb - run the file and extract the base data for each product

 Step 3 - Run the below 3 files